peterhinch/micropython-async/README.md

 # Application of uasyncio to hardware interfaces

+Note this document and code is a "work in progress" and likely to be subject to substantial revision.

 The MicroPython uasyncio library comprises a subset of Python's asyncio library designed for use on microcontrollers.
 As such it has a small RAM footprint and fast context switching.
 This document describes its use in interfacing hardware